Jeansidharta/zmig/README.md

 migrations.
 The only way to update the migrations from the binary is by rebuilding the application.
 This is useful so that the application will automatically apply any needed migration when it is deployed to production.

+## Migration name format

+The current default used by the tool is `<TIMESTAMP>-<NAME>.<up|down>.sql`.
+Example: `1758503588032-migration_name.up.sql`.
+If desired, the timestamp portion does not need to be the actual timestamp of the migration's creation, but it is required, and will be used to sort the migrations.
+It must be a valid decimal number that fits in a `u64`.
+The migrations will be sorted by the numerical value of this number, and not the string value.
+Therefore, `2-migration.up.sql` will be applied before `12-migration.up.sql`